What is Naloxone?

 Naloxone is a medicine which can temporarily reverse the effects of an overdose caused by opiates and opioids such as heroin, methadone or morphine.

-The main life-threatening effect of opiates is to slow down and stop breathing.
+The main life-threatening effect of these drugs is to slow down and stop breathing.
 Naloxone blocks this effect and reverses the breathing difficulties.

-The resulting regulations mean that anyone involved in delivering drug treatment services can now carry naloxone and make it available to others without a prescription.
+PHE guidelines have been published (and updated in February 2019) on the distribution of Naloxone.
+The regulations mean that anyone involved in delivering drug treatment services can now carry naloxone and make it available to others without a prescription.
 For example, a worker in a drug treatment service could supply naloxone to a family member or friend of a person using heroin, or to a manager of a hostel whose clients include people who use heroin.

 - What the new regulations mean